nikhil2001-create/Asic-Design-Class/README.md

 ## AIM : Good floorplan vs bad floorplan and introduction to library cells

-**Utilization Factor and Aspect Ratio**: In IC floor planning, utilization factor and aspect ratio are key parameters.
-The utilization factor is the ratio of the area occupied by the netlist to the total core area.
-While a perfect utilization of 1 (100%) is ideal, practical designs target a factor of 0.5 to 0.6 to allow space for buffer zones, routing channels, and future adjustments.
-The aspect ratio, defined as height divided by width, indicates the chip’s shape; an aspect ratio of 1 denotes a square, while other values result in a rectangular layout.
-The aspect ratio is chosen based on functional, packaging, and manufacturing needs.
+**Utilization Factor and Aspect Ratio**:

+In IC floor planning, the utilization factor (netlist area to total core area) ideally ranges from 0.5 to 0.6, allowing space for routing and adjustments.
+The aspect ratio (height/width) defines chip shape, with 1 indicating a square.
+Aspect ratio is chosen based on functional, packaging, and manufacturing requirements.

 ```
 Utilisation Factor =  Area occupied by netlist